Enterprise-CMCS/macpro-onemac/services/admin/README.md

 Deletes all items from the one table EXCEPT if there is an '@' character in the pk.
 Basically all but the user items are deleted.

-### convertChangeRequests

-Scans the change requests table specified and adds the submit events to the one table.
-Use processAll to force all events to modify the one table, triggering the package rebuilds.

-NOTE!
-Must add parentType for any raw data waiverrai submissions (10 of them currently) and pay attention to appkrais, because they are just waiverrai in change request table.

 ### Setup

 From the admin directory run: